vinasian/IntegrationProject/README.md

 Used switch, if/else statement, do-while loops in CalculatorJav

-Used for loops in StatsCalc
+Used for loops in OperationCalculatorClass

 Used && and == in if statement in CalculatorJav